-Status: Active.
+Status: Closeout.
 The preliminary engineering was completed in early 2020.
 Construction bids were solicited in March and received in April.
 The Council approved moving forward with construction on May 5th.
 North State Environmental was awarded a construction contract in May; construction began in July.
-Grading was completed in early September and planting is to occur in late fall/early winter.
+Grading was completed in early September and planting occurred in December.

-Fiscal and Staffing Considerations: The total cost for engineering and construction is \$230k.
-Staff are continuing to work diligently with NCDPS and FEMA to pursue federal assistance for this project, although there is not a guarantee of federal funding.
+Fiscal and Staffing Considerations: The total cost for engineering and construction was \$230k.
+Staff are working with NCDPS and FEMA to closeout the review of Public Assistance funding for this project (#5).
 There has been a significant staff impact associated with project management and pursuit of federal funding.